tcheukueppoo/maat/docs/maat.md

 ## Topic variable `_`

-The type II variable `_` is called a topic variable, this variable operates on anonymous functions and flow control blocks.
-The usage of a topic variable when defining an anonymous function implies that this anonymous function takes a single argument whose parameter wasn't explicitly declared with `|...|` and hence defaults to `_`.
+The type II special variable `_` is called a topic variable, this variable can be implicitly refered on anonymous functions and some flow control blocks.
+The usage of this default topic variable within the code of an anonymous function implies that this anonymous function takes a single argument whose parameter wasn't explicitly declared with `| ... |` and hence defaults to `_`.

 It is possible to omit `_` when calling a method on the content of a topic variable.